The differential graded Verlinde Formula and the Deligne Conjecture: Introduction and summary

-If $\cat{C}$ is modular, we have, thanks to~\eqref{eqndualdmf}, the homotopy coherent mapping class group action on $\rint_{X\in \Proj \cat{C}} \cat{C}(X,X)$ at our disposal.
-By acting with the mapping class element $S= \in \SL(2,\mathbb{Z})$, we obtain another multiplication --- ideally a simpler one which does not depend on the monoidal product.
+\begin{reptheorem}{thmverlindecochain} Let $\cat{C}$ be a unimodular braided finite tensor category with chosen trivialization $D\cong I$ of the distinguished invertible object of $\cat{C}$.
+Then the Hochschild cochain complex $\rint_{X\in \Proj \cat{C}} \cat{C}(X,X)$ inherits from its braided monoidal product the structure of an $E_2$-algebra. \end{reptheorem} We refer to this $E_2$-algebra as the \emph{differential graded Verlinde algebra} on the Hochschild cochain complex of $\cat{C}$ and denote the product by $\otimes$.
+If $\cat{C}$ is modular, we have, by passing to the dual differential graded modular functor, the homotopy coherent mapping class group action on $\rint_{X\in \Proj \cat{C}} \cat{C}(X,X)$ at our disposal.
+By acting with the mapping class group element $S= \in \SL(2,\mathbb{Z})$, we obtain another multiplication --- ideally a simpler one which does not depend on the monoidal product.
 This is exactly the idea behind the Verlinde formula in its formulation~\eqref{eqnverlindeisoalg}.
 In fact, there is a natural candidate for an $E_2$-structure on the Hochschild cochain complex, which very conveniently does not see the monoidal product at all, but only the linear structure, namely the well-known $E_2$-structure afforded by the \emph{Deligne Conjecture}: Deligne conjectured in 1993 that the Gerstenhaber structure on the Hochschild cohomology of an associative algebra \cite{gerstenhaber} has its origin in an $E_2$-structure on the Hochschild cochain complex of that algebra (for a suitable model of $E_2$).
 By now numerous proofs exist \cite{tamarkin,cluresmith,bergerfresse}, including proofs of the \emph{cyclic Deligne Conjecture} \cite{tradlerzeinalian,costellotcft,kaufmann}, a refinement for symmetric Frobenius algebras.

-As our first main result, we prove that the $S$-transformation (or rather its inverse because of the dualization in \eqref{eqndualdmf}) indeed transforms the $E_2$-algebra induced by the monoidal product (Theorem~\ref{thmverlindecochain}) into Deligne's $E_2$-structure.
+As our first main result, we prove that the $S$-transformation (or rather its inverse because of the dualization) indeed transforms the $E_2$-algebra induced by the monoidal product (Theorem~\ref{thmverlindecochain}) into Deligne's $E_2$-structure.
 This means that, as in the semisimple case, the Verlinde algebra lies in the mapping class group orbit of a simpler $E_2$-algebra structure that just uses the linear structure of $\cat{C}$.

 \begin{reptheorem}{thmdgva1}[Verlinde formula for the Hochschild cochain complex] For any modular category $\cat{C}$, the action of the mapping class group element $S^{-1}= \in \SL(2,\mathbb{Z})$ on the Hochschild cochain complex of $\cat{C}$ yields an equivalence